-The Cornell Small Farms Program is pleased to announce the arrival of the Winter 2020 edition of the Small Farms Quarterly.
-In this issue, we feature stories about a veteran’s career change into farming, a young farmer’s journey into mushroom cultivation (published in both English and Spanish) and a how-to rate your record-keeping system, complete with tips to improve.
-You can read articles from the Winter 2020 Quarterly online now.
-Or if you’d rather flip through the articles in a magazine format, take a look at our online reader to peruse this…
+The Cornell Small Farms Program is pleased to announce the arrival of the Spring 2020 edition of the Small Farms Quarterly.
+In this issue, we feature a problem-solving manual offering a step-by-step process for on-farm problem solving and experimentation, part-two of an ocean farming aquaculture series featuring productive, regenerative seaweed farms, and an advice guide for farmers interested in solar leases.
+You can read articles from the Spring 2020 Quarterly online now.
+Or if you’d rather flip through the articles in a magazine format, take a look at our online reader to peruse this issue or feel…

 Subscribe to the Small Farms Quarterly